 We then use this quantitative result to show that the \cbs strategy actually computes a \emph{maximal} evaluation sequence in the weak SSC.
 This is not so surprising, given that maximal evaluations and strong normalization are related and measured with similar systems of multi types, as in Bernadet and Lengrand \cite{DBLP:conf/fossacs/BernadetL11}, Kesner and Ventura \cite{DBLP:conf/ifipTCS/KesnerV14}, and Accattoli et al. \cite{DBLP:journals/jfp/AccattoliGK20}.

 At the same time, however, the maximality of \cbs is specific to weak evaluation and different from those results in the literature, which concern strong evaluation (that is, also under abstraction).
-In particular, \cbs would \emph{not} be maximal in a strong setting (which we do not treat here), as it would erase a value before evaluating it under abstraction (as \cbv also does).
-This is precisely the difference between our type system and that of Kesner and Ventura.
+In particular, \cbs would \emph{not} be maximal in a strong setting (not treated here), as it would erase a value before evaluating it under abstraction (as \cbv also does).
+This is precisely the difference between our type system and Kesner and Ventura's.

 \myparagraph{Related Work.} The only work that might be vaguely reminiscent of ours is by Ariola et al. \cite{DBLP:conf/tlca/AriolaHS11,DBLP:conf/flops/AriolaDHNS12}, who study \cbneed with respect to the classical duality between \cbn and \cbv and control operators.
 Their work and ours however are orthogonal and incomparable: they do not obtain inefficient strategies and we do not deal with control operators.